microsoft/machine-learning-collection/README.md

 - [Genalog](https://github.com/microsoft/genalog) - an open source, cross-platform python package allowing generation of synthetic document images with custom degradations and text alignment capabilities.
 - [FastFormers](https://github.com/microsoft/fastformers) - highly efficient transformer models for NLU.
 - [VERSEAGILITY](https://github.com/microsoft/verseagility) - a Python-based toolkit to ramp up your custom natural language processing (NLP) task, allowing you to bring your own data and bring models into production.
 It is a central component of the Microsoft Data Science Toolkit.
+- [DPU Utilities](https://github.com/Microsoft/dpu-utils) - Utilities used by the Deep Program Understanding team.

 ### Online Machine Learning
 - [Vowpal Wabbit](https://vowpalwabbit.org/) - fast, efficient, and flexible online machine learning techniques for reinforcement learning, supervised learning, and more.